SUDO command.

 snubmonkey

-Here, is my our final word _ It's not good practice to have numerous people knowing and using the root password because when logged in as root, you can do anything to the system.
+Here, is my final word _ It's not good practice to have numerous people knowing and using the root password because when logged in as root, you can do anything to the system.
 This could provide too much power for inexperienced users, who could unintentionally damage the system.
 Additionally, each time a user should no longer use the root account (for example, an employee leaves), the system administrator will have to change the root password.